Sexagesimal

-Sexagesimal, also known as base 60 or sexagenary, is a numeral system with sixty as its base.
+Sexagesimal, also known as base 60, is a numeral system with sixty as its base.
 It originated with the ancient Sumerians in the 3rd millennium BC, was passed down to the ancient Babylonians, and is still used—in a modified form—for measuring time, angles, and geographic coordinates.

-The number 60, a superior highly composite number, has twelve factors, namely 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30, and 60, of which 2, 3, and 5 are prime numbers.
+The number 60, a superior highly composite number, has twelve divisors, namely 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30, and 60, of which 2, 3, and 5 are prime numbers.
 With so many factors, many fractions involving sexagesimal numbers are simplified.
 For example, one hour can be divided evenly into sections of 30 minutes, 20 minutes, 15 minutes, 12 minutes, 10 minutes, 6 minutes, 5 minutes, 4 minutes, 3 minutes, 2 minutes, and 1 minute.
 60 is the smallest number that is divisible by every number from 1 to 6; that is, it is the lowest common multiple of 1, 2, 3, 4, 5, and 6.

 In this article, all sexagesimal digits are represented as decimal numbers, except where otherwise noted.
-For example the largest sexagesimal digit is "59".
+For example, the largest sexagesimal digit is "59".

 Origin

-Using the thumb, and pointing to each of the three finger bones on each finger in turn, it is possible for people to count on their fingers to 12 on a single hand.
-A traditional counting system still in use in many regions of Asia works in this way, and could help to explain the occurrence of numeral systems based on 12 and 60 besides those based on 10, 20 and 5.
-In this system, a person's other hand would count the number of times that 12 was reached on their first hand.
-The five fingers would count five sets of 12, or sixty.
-However, the Babylonian sexagesimal system was based on six groups of ten, not five groups of 12.

 According to Otto Neugebauer, the origins of sexagesimal are not as simple, consistent, or singular in time as they are often portrayed.
 Throughout their many centuries of use, which continues today for specialized topics such as time, angles, and astronomical coordinate systems, sexagesimal notations have always contained a strong undercurrent of decimal notation, such as in how sexagesimal digits are written.
-Their use has also always included (and continues to include) inconsistencies in where and how various bases are to represent numbers even within a single text.
+Their use has also always included (and continues to include) inconsistencies in where and how various bases are used to represent numbers even within a single text.